grz0zrg/tinycelfgraphics/README.md

 * 196 bytes
 * 173 bytes compressed

-This is only ~9 bytes less than the C version!
+This is only ~9 bytes less than the C version! (and 3 bytes if syscall null values are discarded in the C program)

 ### More